carmine560/submit-urls/README.md

 [host
 ID](https://yandex.com/dev/webmaster/doc/dg/reference/hosts.html) for
-authorization and using the API, and replace the values of the following variables in the configuration file with your URL, token, and IDs:
+authorization and using the API, and replace the values of the following variables in the configuration file with yours:

   * `SITEMAP`
   * `access_token`